 Location and availability

-I offer psychotherapy and counselling at the Solihull Well Being Clinic, at Highfield Road, Hall Green, B28 0EL, well positioned for South Birmingham and Solihull (although my clients also come from further afield).
+I offer psychotherapy and counselling at the Solihull Well Being Clinic, at Highfield Road, Hall Green, B28 0EL, well positioned for South Birmingham and Solihull (although some of my clients come from further afield, typically from the West Midlands and Warwickshire).
 I also provide therapy to students and those undertaking training as a psychotherapist or counsellor.
+The photo shows a room I use in South Birmingham.
 I offer appointments within the hours of 09:00 to 18:00 on a Tuesday, Wednesday and Thursday.
-The photo shows a room I use in South Birmingham.

 Sessions are usually weekly and last 50 minutes.
 Therapy can take place over differing periods of time, it is your choice, it depends on what you want to consider and what that might involve.
 It can last from 6 to 12 sessions (short term) to several years (long term) or anything in-between.
 I work either on an open-ended basis or for an agreed number of sessions, I suggest at the beginning that we commit to 6 sessions then review what happens next.